Category: Driving Under the Influence

 Note: This list is provided for convenience and informational purposes only.
 We do not recommend or endorse any specific Alcohol or Drug Risk Reduction Program.

-Alcohol Education Programs in Lassen County, California
+Alcohol Education Programs in Sacramento County, California

-Alcohol Education Programs in Lassen County, California
+Alcohol Education Programs in Sacramento County, California

 In California, there are several levels of Alcohol Education Programs that are offered.
 In order to enroll in one of the programs, one must be referred, either by the court or the California Department of Motor Vehicles (DMV).